Albiglutide: Contraindications

 The US approval lists the thyroid C cell cancers medullary thyroid carcinoma (MTC) and multiple endocrine neoplasia type 2 (MEN 2) as contraindications because other GLP-1 agonists are known to cause such cancers in rodents.
 Albiglutide causes immunogenicity in rodents, so its cancer risk could not be assessed.
 The European approval mentions the uncertainty about C cell cancers, but not as a contraindication.

 Side effects

 Common side effects (in more than 10% of patients) in clinical trials were diarrhoea, nausea, hypoglycaemia and reactions at the injection site.
 Upper respiratory tract infections were also common, but only slightly more so than under placebo.
 Uncommon but potentially severe side effects included acute pancreatitis (in 0.3% of patients) and hypersensitivity reactions (in fewer than 0.1%).
+As of 2017 it is unclear if it affects a person's risk of death.

 Interactions

 No clinically relevant interactions have been found in studies with a number of drugs that are known for their interaction potential (simvastatin, warfarin, digoxin, and oral contraceptives).
 Nonetheless, since albiglutide slows gastric emptying, it could conceivably increase absorption of other drugs if taken at the same time.